-The Intern will be rostered to start work from 0800 hrs each day with an average of one afternoon shift per week 1400-2200hrs.
-Rostered weekends will be 1:4.
+The Intern will be rostered to work 7.6 hours per day, either starting at 0800/ 1100/ 1440/ 1640 hour.
+Rostered weekends is on average 1:3.
 No night shift.
-The Intern will be rostered between 38 to 45 hrs per week (depending if working w/end).
-Unrostered overtime is expected to be minimal with a 4th Intern.
-On each shift the Intern will be working alongside other Interns, a Medical Registrar and several VMOs undertaking rounds or procedural work at NHW.
+The Intern will be rostered 38hrs per week with unrostered overtime expected to be very minimal.
+On each shift the Intern will be working alongside a Senior Medical Officer from Emergency.